plisdku/pyo3-tutorial/notes/25-11-25-starting.md

   Caused by: `maturin init` cannot be run on existing projects
 ```

-Ok I already started it.
-Let's just try in a subdirectory.
+Ok I already started the project.
+Let's just try `maturin init` in a subdirectory.

 ```
 % uv run maturin init petunia